-Submission by Ōtaki School on the Kapiti Coast District Council proposal "A fresh look at local democracy" Summary
+Submission by Waitohu School on the Kapiti Coast District Council proposal "A fresh look at local democracy"

-The education community of Ōtaki submits that the proposed changes to representation on the Kapiti District Council are likely to further disenfranchise members of the Ōtaki community.
+Waitohu School submits that the proposed changes to representation on the Kapiti District Council are likely to further disenfranchise members of the Ōtaki community.
 We feel the status quo should be maintained for Ōtaki until there is a more comprehensive review of how to strengthen democratic participation and representation in Ōtaki.
 Our community is experiencing rapid change and it is important that we have a greater say in the issues that effect it.